picturae/chars-and-chunks/README.md

       cleanupBarcode()
     }

-With an overlay, the existing listeners can be suppressed en new ones can be set:
+With an overlay, the existing listeners can be suppressed and new ones can be set:

     charsAndChunks.overlay()
     charsAndChunks.hotkey (....